-Please use the page links listed on the left this site and you will see many pictures that will tell you more of who we are, what we do and the fish that we catch using long rods, feathers and fur.
-You'll quickly notice that these photographs show a large variety of habitats, along with 45+ species of fresh and saltwater fish that we regulary take with flies!
+Please use the page links listed on the left this site and you will see over600 photos that will tell you more of who we are, a bit of what we do, and the fish that we catch using long rods, feathers and fur.
+You'll quickly notice that these photographs show a large variety of habitats, along with over 50 species of the fresh and saltwater fish that we regulary take with flies!

-Actually, these pictures represent a only a very small part of those individuals in the eleven clubs across the Gulf Coast Council whom we call "Federators".
+Actually, these pictures represent a only a very small part of those individuals in the fourteen (14) clubs across the Gulf Coast Council whom we call "Federators".
 We are the "Federation" and for over 50 years the Federation has been the "Voice of Fly Fishing though Education and Conservation".
 We hope that you'll want to join with us!

 Our home page is designed to be constantly changing with the updated posting of upcoming events and articles designed to be of value to all fly fishers, and especially to our members in the Federation.
 Therefore, this site should remain interesting each time you visit.